Soil Salinization Causes & How To Prevent And Manage It

 Productivity maps analyze the historical field productivity in the selected period of time and help to make necessary amendments with potassium and phosphorus, taking into account vegetation needs in each particular zone.

-EOS Crop Monitoring is useful during the plant choice at the sowing stage, fertilizer distribution, and through-season vegetation cover monitoring, thus contributing to soil salinity management in agriculture.
-EOS Crop Monitoring performs big data analytics to assess crop health at different growth stages, keeping a keen eye on the fields and alerting farmers to dangers.
+EOSDA Crop Monitoring is useful during the plant choice at the sowing stage, fertilizer distribution, and through-season vegetation cover monitoring, thus contributing to soil salinity management in agriculture.
+EOSDA Crop Monitoring performs big data analytics to assess crop health at different stages of plant growth, keeping a keen eye on the fields and alerting farmers to dangers.
 Agribusiness with precision farming software gets easier.